Blood travels hot towards its intent.

 The stone that has protected its inhabitants still stand tall but there are structures that have succumbed to the power of natures hold.
 Gripped in its hand until the rock begins to crumble and nature steps back and laughs as its pitiful attempt to hold on to its form.

 After locating out tiny Airbnb that had no air condition, no toiletries, no wifi and no hot water we hungrily took the 40-minute bus into the city to find some of that amazingly delicious Italian food that we had been dreaming of.
-When we finally made it to the city our bellies were growing and becoming inpatient for food.
-We ended up sitting outside at the first little cafe restaurant we found.
+When we finally made it to the city our bellies were growing impatient for food.
+Our hanger took over and we sat eagerly at the first little cafe r we found.
 This sadly was a mistake.
 Our first meal in Rome consisted of 9 euro tinned spaghetti.
-It was like slope still in the shape of the can it came from.
-You can imagine we were not satisfied in the least.
-We tried to forget our meal by exploring the city of Rome.
+It was like slope still in the shape of the can it dripped from.
+You can imagine pretty disappointed.
+We had imagined Italian pasta being fresh and full of flavour.
+We tried to forget the disappointing meal by exploring the city of Rome.

 The first place we visited was the Victor Emmanuel II Monument.
 The Building complexion stands out among the other structures around the area.
 Its view of Rome is beautiful and is a perfect way to get a glimpse of Rome from above.

 Rome like so many other cities in Europe has many beautiful churches.
 I have always found the architecture inside the buildings wonderful to gaze upon.
-The attention to detail and the beautiful colours brushed along every wall.
+The attention to detail and the beautiful colours brushed deep into every wall.

 Loud cheers rise up from the stalls scaring off birds that rest along the open rooftop.
 From below a faint nose begins to form.
 It quickly grows louder and faster.
 I small child looks around at the spectators encompassing every space.
-He climbs down from his stone seat.
-He feels the dirt and stone under his feet vibrating.
-The sand covering its surface moves over his sandals with intent.
+He climbs down from his stone seat to feel the dirt and stone move under his feet.
 The young boy kneels placing his right ear close to the floor.
-Through layers of rock and soil, under all of there feet stands an army of men.
-All of there faces are covered in dirt standing side by side roaring like caged animals.
+Through layers of rock and soil, under all of their feet stands an army of men.
+All of whos faces are covered in dirt and are standing side by side roaring like caged animals.
 Leather sheets are belted around their chests and spears bang rhythmically in each right-hand.
 Sweat drips from down there foreheads wetting the soil at their bare feet.
-Their fear is drowned out by the chants rising from each of their lungs but each heart beats fast aware of that its last moment has come.
+Their fear is drowned out by the chants rising from each of their lungs but each heart beats fast aware of that its last moment may has come.

-When you enter the Coliseum you are can take a guided tour in any language or you can go on a hosted tour.
+When you enter the Colosseum you have the option to take an audio guided tour in any language or you can go on a hosted tour.
 There is a number system that you follow that coincides with your personal headset and the numbers placed around the structure.
-It gives you information about the different sections of the interior and this history surrounding the Coliseum.
-It is a wonderful sight to see.
-It is not hard to picture yourself back in a time when it was still in action.
+It gives you information about the different sections of the interior and this history surrounding the Colosseum.
+The tour is easy to follow and you don’t have to go numerically if you feel a little rebellious.
+Walking around this old Amphitheatre, it’s not hard to picture yourself back in a time when it was still in action.
 I could feel its barbaric history coating the walls around me in red.